mdriscollic/docs/content/en/docs/Metadata/Inventory/_index.md

 The Item section contains select item record fields.
 For all fields available in an item record, see [Adding an item to a record](#adding-an-item-to-a-record).

 -   **Barcode.** Generally a numerical sequence attached to the resource and validated by a barcode scanner.
 Must be a unique value.
+If enabled you can use the number generator to generate the barcode.
+See [Using Number Generators Within Apps](../../settings/settings_service_interaction/settings_service_interaction) for more information.
 -   **Material type (required).** Describes the material nature of a specific item, with the intention to permit more specific information than resource type alone.
 Configured in [Settings \> Inventory \> Material types](../../settings/settings_inventory/settings_inventory/#settings--inventory--material-types).
 -   **Permanent loan type (required).** The default loan type for a given item.
 For example, Can circulate, Course reserves, Reading room, Selected, etc. Configured in [Settings \> Inventory \> Loan types](../../settings/settings_inventory/settings_inventory/#settings--inventory--loan-types).
 -   **Item notes (required).** Any notes about the item that you want to appear to staff during check in or check out.